griphiam/markphilpot_com/content/2015/review_charlotte.md

 PA Works doesn't disappoint (again).
 The character design is closer to that of Clannad than Angel Beats but all around it's another solid entry in the studio's portfolio.
 But the animation was never the issue.

-Charlotte is like to different anime's concatenated together.
+Charlotte is like two different anime's concatenated together.
 If you commit to it, this show has a dramatically different second half.
-The feel, tempo and pacing are night and day, however the back half feels extremely rushed (especially when you get to the final episode).
+The feel, tempo and pacing are night and day, however the back half feels extremely rushed (especially when you get to the final episode) and many of the side characters get discarded in the process.
 What saves it is that despite the flaws in the second half, the show manages to turn around a very tepid opening six episodes.

 I also have to give credit for the character arc of Yuu (minus the last episode) -- Going from a stuck-up little prick to a genuinely compassionate human being was an incredible feat and one I didn't think could happen when the show started.